Hi! I'm Neil,

 COVID Misinformation Timeline

-• As a Social and Ethical Responsibilities of Computing Scholar at MIT, I worked with a lab to produce a timeline and analysis of the spread of COVID-19 misinformation using natural language processing on scraped social media information.
+• As a Social and Ethical Responsibilities of Computing Scholar at MIT, I worked with a lab to produce a timeline and analysis of the spread of COVID-19 misinformation using natural language processing on scraped social media data.
 We used both more analog NLP methods as well as pipelined LLM tagging on primarily Reddit and Twitter data.

 File Download Overlay